lizadaly/utopia-novels/books/arqtiq/book.md

 Rohan and Roba are on each side getting acquainted.

-To start conversation instructive to myself I ask the gracious ladies; “How was it before the country w r as dyked into a river?”
+To start conversation instructive to myself I ask the gracious ladies; “How was it before the country was dyked into a river?”

 “We were not born then.
 Our father was contractor